Carolyn Parker: Career

 Parker began her career, in 1938, as an educator in Florida's segregated public school system.
 As documented in the Black Teacher Archives and by other historians, African American teachers worked in segregated schools but had their own professional organizations and infrastructures for supporting their student's success.
 During her first year, she worked at Rochelle elementary school were her mother also worked and then joined the faculty at Lincoln High School in 1939.
 At the time, Lincoln was one of two accredited high schools for African American students in Florida.
 After a year, Carolyn left Lincoln to further her education.

 After graduating with a M.A in physics, Carolyn returned to education, this time at Huntington High School in Newport News, Virginia and Bluefield State College (now Bluefield State University) a historically black college in West Virginia.
 As a part of the movement to bring progressive education to Black schools, Huntington High School's curriculum focused on democracy and student growth.
-Parker aided in this schools mission by teaching eight grade and coaching girl's basketball.
+Parker aided in this schools mission by teaching eight grade and coaching girls' basketball.
 After one academic year, she began teaching on the collegiate level in West Virginia.
 However, her time at Bluefield State was short lived as she joined the war effort in March 1943.

 Like other African Americans scientists aided in the war effort, Carolyn left education to exercise her citizenship and take advantage of the opportunities to work as a scientific researcher.
 Carolyn was assigned to the radio and radar subdivision of the engineering division located in the Aircraft Radio Laboratory at Wright Field.
 She worked with Chandler Stewart Jr. an electrical engineer and Army corps member.
 Their project focused on improving the testing procedures for radio antenna, specifically coaxial cables, on the airplanes to ensure the sound quality was clear, with limited noise, and interference.
 Carolyn co-authored a paper with Stewart entitled: A method of measuring attenuation of short lengths coaxial cable.
 Stewart published a series of subsequent publications based on their work in the Journal of Applied Physics and Proceedings of the Institute of Radio Engineers.
-The publications are: A method of measuring attenuation of short lengths coaxial cable, A method of measuring the radio frequency resistance of wires', and Electrical testing of coaxial radio-frequency cable connectors.
+The publications are: A method of measuring attenuation of short lengths coaxial cable, A method of measuring the radio frequency resistance of wires, and Electrical testing of coaxial radio-frequency cable connectors.
 Stewart also applied and received a patent for their work (US Patent No. 2,459,197).
 The exact reason why Carolyn did not co-author these subsequent publications or patent remains unknown but may be a result of race and gender politics in the United States.
 However, Parker also became a member of Institute of Radio Engineers and joined a grass root organization, the Cosmopolitan Research Center during her time at Wright Field.